gloveboxes/prompt_flow_workshop/docs/prerequisites.md

-# Provision Azure workshop resources
+# Azure AI workshop resources

 There are two ways you can run this workshop.